LCP Laser Cut Processing

 Little powerhouses

 We also offer our customers the production of rotor and stator packages.
 This is achieved by laser fine welding or baking individual rotor or stator laminations.
-In the latter case, a coating with baking varnish is used to bake the electrical laminations.
+In the latter case, a coating with backlack is used to bake the electrical laminations.
 The baking varnish is applied as a coating and melts as soon as the laminations are heated to a defined pressure, baking the laminations together.
 The process has proven particularly effective for electromobility.

 In general, the electrical steel strip is coated with insulating varnish, which electrically insulates the different electrical steel strip laminations from each other.
 Which insulating varnish is used depends on the intended use and properties such as chemical resistance, degree of insulation and resistance to heat.